neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/README.md

 - Explain that variables should be named short and descriptive
 - Explain that parameters have to be passed in as arguments when calling the function.
 - When defining a function it is called parameters, when calling a function it is called arguments
-- Show some examples, like:
+- Show some examples, such as:

 ```js
 function printLetter(name) {